rlk/GLFundamentals/README.md

         vec3 normalize(const vec3& v)

+### Transformations

-- Return a matrix giving a rotation about X through `a` radians.
+- Return a matrix giving a rotation about the X axis through `a` radians.

         mat4 xrotation(GLfloat a)

-- Return a matrix giving a rotation about Y through `a` radians.
+- Return a matrix giving a rotation about the Y axis through `a` radians.

         mat4 yrotation(GLfloat a)

-- Return a matrix giving a rotation about Z through `a` radians.
+- Return a matrix giving a rotation about the Z axis through `a` radians.

         mat4 zrotation(GLfloat a)